Edexcel GCE Mathematics

 What are the entry requirements?

-Maths is known as a tough A Level.
-The first module starts at A/A* GCSE level and goes upwards.
-For this reason a B at GCSE is absolutely essential and an A or A* is advised.
+Maths is known as a tough A-Level.
+The Pure modules start at 7/9 GCSE level and goes upwards.
+For this reason a Grade 7 at GCSE is essential and a Grade 8/9 is advised.

 What do students who study this course go on to do?